HanKruiger/hankruiger.com/content/posts/2022-10-06_an_unexpected_encounter_with_python_class_attributes.md

 This way, every person instance gets its own list of hobbies in its instance attributes.

-[^1]: This is vaguely how it works in some other programming languages like Java and PHP.
+<span id="1">1</span>: This is vaguely how it works in some other programming languages like Java and PHP.